nerdocs/vue-extensions/README.md

 ## Install

-The easiest way to install this library in your project is to use the corresponding Vue plugin [extensionpoints](https://github.com/nerdocs/vue-cli-plugin-extensionpoints).
+The easiest way to install this library in your project is to use the corresponding Vue CLI plugin [extensionpoints](https://github.com/nerdocs/vue-cli-plugin-extensionpoints).
 It will do all magic for you:
 ```bash
 # vue add extensionpoints
 ```